willhunt/silvia/docs/docs/setup/development-notes.md

+# Notes
-# Notes on development and debugging commands
+Notes on development and debugging commands

 ## Update files
 Scripts are used to fetch latest updates